mynodebtc/mynode/README.md

 ## Developing for myNode
 Once you are running myNode, you can easily modify and update the software yourself!

-1. Start by running myNode on your device via the instructions above
+1. Start by running myNode on your device via the instructions above in "Running myNode"
 2. Modify myNode files
+    * Clone the git repo - 'git clone https://github.com/mynodebtc/mynode.git'
+    * Make your modifications
 3. Run 'make rootfs'
     * Or run 'make rootfs_auto' in a new console tab
     * This will automatically create artifacts as local files are modified